-Throughout Fall of 2017, Georgia Tech will test compostable materials collection infrastructure in an existing academic building via a pilot project.
-The project is being conducted in preparation for composting in the coming Living Building, which will be constructed as Tech participates in the International Living Future Institute’s Living Building Challenge.
+Throughout Fall of 2017, Georgia Tech will test various compostable materials collection infrastructures in the Engineered Biosystems Building (EBB) via a pilot project.
+The project is being conducted in preparation for compost collection in the coming Living Building, which will be constructed as Tech participates in the International Living Future Institute’s Living Building Challenge.

-In addition to fulfilling many other green standards, the building must exhibit net-zero waste, which includes diverting as much organic waste from landfills as possible.
-Currently, Tech has no organic waste collection in areas accessible to the general population, but there will be compost bins in addition to recycling bins in the new Living Building.
-Materials collected will be hauled off to composting sites, avoiding the alternative of consigning them to landfills.
+In addition to fulfilling many other green standards, the new building must exhibit net-zero waste, which includes diverting as much organic waste from landfills as possible.
+Currently, organic materials collection in publicly accessible areas exists only in the West Village dining facility, but it will also be featured in addition to recycling bins in the Living Building.
+Materials collected from EBB during the pilot are hauled off to composting sites, avoiding the alternative of consigning them to landfills.
 It's hoped that infrastructure created through this project will forge a path for future sustainability improvements not only at Georgia Tech, but at campuses worldwide.

 What is composting, and why is it important?